 - You don’t really have a good reason for closing the credit card (you just don’t use it as often as you use your other cards).

 Despite the potential downsides of closing a credit card, there are some very good reasons to close a credit card.
-Here are five reasons you might want to close a credit card:
+Here are a few reasons you might want to close a credit card:

 - You are having trouble using your credit cards responsibly—maybe you’re missing payments or you’re worried about going into credit card debt that you won’t be able to pay off.